 - Mineral information

-Each of the two minerals – Hydromagnesite and Huntite (HMH) – are flame retardants on their own.
-The combination gives a unique product in which we optimised specific properties.
-We did so by selected mining and processing to fit a variety of applications.
+The combination gives a unique product in which specific properties can be optimized by selected mining and processing to fit a variety of applications.

 Unique fire retardant properties